Avephax/Avephax-Obsidian-Vault/Functional Thinking.md

 3. Use an antonym of any action verbs for the opposite of any negative functions you spot. ^cqe6x
     - [[Functional Thinking#^11kml]]
     - [[Associative Learning Loop#^okqvo]]
-4. Recursively replace action verbs (functions) within the nouns (forms) from step 2 with hyponyms and hypernyms ([synonyms](http://www.sinonimkata.com/)) and use them with what, where, who, which, and when questions. ^11kml
+4. Recursively replace action verbs (functions) within the nouns (forms) from step 2 and/or 3 with hyponyms and hypernyms ([synonyms](http://www.sinonimkata.com/)) and use those to spot newer definitions. ^11kml
     - [[Functional Thinking#^rkcf4]]
     - [[Functional Thinking#^6br3d]]
     - [[Action Verbs#^w40ye]]